jasonlryan/ht_chrome/docs/user/faq.md

 Click the "Report Issue" button on any property insights panel, specify the incorrect information, and our team will investigate.

+## Support & Contact

-### My question isn't answered here.
-How can I get help?
+### How do I get help if I have an issue?

-Contact our UK-based support team at support@hometruth.uk or visit our support centre at hometruth.uk/support.
+Contact our UK-based support team at support@hometruth.io or visit our support centre at hometruth.io/support.
 Premium users also have access to live chat support during business hours.